Walter the Softy

-Walter Brown (pejoratively nicknamed "Walter the Softy") is a fictional character that appears in the British comic magazine The Beano.
-He is the rival and antagonist to Dennis the Menace who is vilified because of his lack of interest in stereotypically masculine activities and attitudes.
-From his first appearance in 1953, Walter became the target of Dennis' pranks and misbehaviour but would brush it off.
-Sometime in the 1980s, Walter's characterisation changed after reader backlash and made him a snobbish rich boy foil to his enemies.
+Walter Brown (pejoratively nicknamed "Walter the Softy") is a fictional character that appears in the comic strip Dennis the Menace and Gnasher in the British comic magazine The Beano.
+He is the rival and archenemy to Dennis the Menace who is vilified because of his lack of interest in stereotypically masculine activities and attitudes.
+From his first appearance in 1953, Walter became the target of Dennis' pranks and misbehaviour, but he would brush it off.
+Sometimes in the 1980s, Walter's characterisation changed after reader backlash and made him a snobbish rich boy foil to his enemies.

 Character background

-Walter Brown first appeared in issue 577 of The Beano in Dennis the Menace, two years after the comic strip's debut.
+Walter Brown first appeared in The Beano issue 577 in Dennis the Menace, two years after the comic strip's debut.
 He is a seemingly "perfect" child who is adored by his teachers for his hardworking and polite attitude.
-He enjoys picking flowers, ballet dancing in a tutu, playing with tea sets and Wendy houses, knitting and cross-dressing, with friends that act similar, owning well-behaved pets throughout the years (Fluffy the cat, Foo-Foo the dog, and Clawdius the cat).
+He enjoys picking flowers, ballet dancing in a tutu, playing with tea sets and Wendy houses, knitting and cross-dressing, with friends that act similar, owning well-behaved pets throughout the years (Foo-Foo, Claudius and Clawdia).

-Walter has neat black hair and wears round-lensed glasses, a red bow tie in his shirt collar, a blue jumper and black shorts.
+Walter had neat black hair and wore round-lensed glasses.
+He wears a red bow tie in his shirt collar, a blue jumper and black shorts.
 His surname was not revealed until 1994.

+However, this was changed in issue 3906 and the animated television series Dennis & Gnasher: Unleashed!.

 Characterisation

-Walter's personality and behaviour fluctuated, depending on the writer: he remained a diligent student and uninterested in playing sports, but would be a spoilt mummy's boy in one story, then a whiny coward who was scared of rain in another.
+Walter's personality and behaviour fluctuated, depending on the writer: he remained a diligent student and uninterested in playing sports, but he would be a spoilt mummy's boy in one story, then a whiny coward who was scared of rain in another.
 Some stories featured Walter being courageous enough to create pranks and traps to irritate or frame Dennis, and other stories showed Dennis and/or Gnasher intimidating him for their entertainment, with Walter too scared and startled to fight back.

 When the 1996 Dennis the Menace cartoon adaptation aired on CBBC, Walter became a snob and his friends joined in on the stuck-up attitude towards Dennis' group.
 The behaviour remained in the comic strips.